rjain15/novela-hugo-starter/README.md

 Any changes you make will be commited back to the repo, and deployed if you're using Netlify.

 ## Deployment and hosting with Netlify

+For automatically deploying to netlify, there is a netlify.toml file included in the base of the repo, which is used for running the build commands.

+**Alternatively**, you can import your site into Netlify and configure the build command.

 Import your site in [Netlify](https://netlify.com)